Fixing Inventory Inaccuracies At Scale

-We are now prepared to state our approach to the anomaly detection problem formulated above.
-Our algorithm, which we refer to as the {\em entrywise (EW)} algorithm, leverages an entrywise matrix completion guarantee for sub-exponential noise that we will describe shortly.
-Besides the observed data $X_\Omega$, the only other input into the EW algorithm is a target FPR which we denote as $\gamma$.
-The full algorithm is stated in Algorithm \ref{alg:EW} below:
+The previous discussion makes clear that given $(M^*,\alpha^*,p_A^*)$, the optimal algorithm is a threshold rule, as defined in \cref{eq:decision-rule}, based on the quantity $f_{ij}^{*},$ as defined in \cref{eq:fij}.
+Naturally, our algorithm, which we refer to as the {\em entrywise (EW)} algorithm, approximates $\pi^{*}$ by estimating $f_{ij}^{*}$.
+It is so-named because it leverages an entrywise matrix completion guarantee for sub-exponential noise that we will describe shortly.
+The crux of our algorithm is stated in \cref{alg:EW}, with certain details left to be defined in the next subsection.

-The goal of the EW algorithm is to maximize the TPR subject to a FPR below the input target value of $\gamma$.
-Our main result is the following guarantee, which states that (a) the `hard' constraint on the FPR is satisfied with high probability, and (b) the TPR is within an additive {\em regret} of a certain unachievable policy we use as a proxy for the best achievable policy.
-Specifically, for any $\gamma \in (0,1]$, let $\pi^*(\gamma)$ denote the optimal policy when $M^*$, $p_{\A}^*$, and $\alpha^*$ are known (this policy is described later in this section).
-One can verify that, for any $\gamma$, $X_{\Omega}$ and policy $\pi$, $\TPR_{\pi^{*}(\gamma)}(X_{\Omega}) \geq \TPR_{\pi}(X_{\Omega})$ if $\FPR_{\pi}(X_{\Omega}) \leq \gamma.$ Note that the only additional assumptions we require, beyond those stated in Section \ref{sec:model}, are the set of regularity conditions (RC) stated in the following section.